rickschubert/postgresql-users-and-auths/README.md

 PostgresQL table creation and row inserts with Golang
 =====================================================

-This is a small learning project I created for myself in order to get comfortable with working with PostgresQL in conjunction.
+This is a small learning project I created for myself in order to get comfortable with working with PostgresQL.
 I have a free PostgresQL database created in Heroku (hosted in AWS) and this project does the following:

 - Creates a users table if not present
 - Creates a sessions table if not present